 - 1. Prepare a temporary mount to observe pollen germination. - 2.
-Collect and study soil from at least two different sites and study them for texture, moisture content, pH and water holding capacity.
-Correlate with the kinds of plants found in them. - 3.
-Collect water from two different water bodies around you and study them for pH, clarity and presence of any living organism. - 4.
-Study the presence of suspended particulate matter in air at two widely different sites. - 5.
-Study the plant population density by quadrat method. - 6.
-Study the plant population frequency by quadrat method. - 7.
-Prepare a temporary mount of onion root tip to study mitosis. - 8.
-Study the effect of different temperatures and three different pH on the activity of salivary amylase on starch. - 9.
+Study the plant population density by quadrat method. - 3.
+Study the plant population frequency by quadrat method. - 4.
+Prepare a temporary mount of onion root tip to study mitosis. - 5.
 Isolate DNA from available plant material such as spinach, green pea seeds, papaya, etc.

-B. Study/observation of the following (Spotting)
+B. Study and observer the following (Spotting):

 - 1. Flowers adapted to pollination by different agencies (wind, insects, birds). - 2.
 Pollen germination on stigma through a permanent slide or scanning electron micrograph. - 3.
 Identification of stages of gamete development, i.e., T.S. of testis and T.S. of ovary through permanent slides (from grasshopper/mice). - 4.
 Meiosis in onion bud cell or grasshopper testis through permanent slides. - 5.
 T.S. of blastula through permanent slides (Mammalian). - 6.
 Mendelian inheritance using seeds of different colour/sizes of any plant. - 7.
-Prepared pedigree charts of any one of the genetic traits such as rolling of tongue, blood groups, ear lobes, widow's peak and colourblindness. - 8.
-Controlled pollination emasculation, tagging and bagging. - 9.
-Common disease causing organisms like Ascaris, Entamoeba, Plasmodium, any fungus causing ringworm through permanent slides, models or virtual images.
-Comment on symptoms of diseases that they cause. - 10.Two plants and two animals (models/virtual images) found in xeric conditions.
-Comment upon their morphological adaptations. - 11.Two plants and two animals (models/virtual images) found in aquatic conditions.
-Comment upon their morphological adaptations.
+Prepared pedigree charts of any one of the genetic traits such as rolling of tongue, blood groups, ear lobes, widow's peak and colour blindness. - 8.
+Controlled pollination emasculation, tagging andbagging. - 9.
+Common disease causing organisms like Ascaris, Entamoeba, Plasmodium, any fungus causing ringworm through permanent slides, models or virtual images or specimens.
+Comment on symptoms of diseases that they cause.